Citroen C5 Aircross SUV (2018 - ) review

 How safe is it?

-The C5 Aircross hasn’t yet been crash tested by safety organisation Euro NCAP, but with recent Citroens all scoring a maximum five stars, we’d be very surprised if that changes.
-The car comes with a huge list of safety features as standard, including automatic emergency braking, traffic sign recognition, a lane departure warning system and blind spot monitoring system, and Flair and FlairPlus models come with Citroen’s ConnectedCam, which is an inbuilt dash-cam.
+The C5 Aircross has achieved the full five stars in crash tests by safety organisation Euro NCAP, and that’s no surprise given that the car comes with a huge list of safety features as standard.
+This includes automatic emergency braking, traffic sign recognition, a lane departure warning system and blind spot monitoring system, while Flair and FlairPlus models come with Citroen’s ConnectedCam, which is an inbuilt dash-cam.
 It’s an option on the Feel model.
 All cars have front, side and curtain airbags and three Isofix child-seat mounting points (two in the back and one in the front passenger seat).

 How much equipment do I get?

 All models of the C5 Aircross come well equipped as standard, with features such as cruise control, DAB digital radio, two USB chargers and Bluetooth included.
 Dual zone climate control is also included, as are automatic windscreen wipers and rear parking sensors.
 Upgrade from the Feel model to the Flair and you’ll get grey leather upholstery (or cloth if you’d prefer), front parking sensors and a reversing camera, as well as automatic parking and satellite navigation, as well as electric driver’s seat.
 Go for the Flair Plus model and it’ll come with keyless entry and start, a hands-free boot lid that you can open by waving your foot under the rear bumper, and some mood lighting inside.
 A smartphone wireless charging plate is also included.